-Parameter M2E1-2-2 The IAIG takes into account the impact of stress situations on intra- group transactions when drawing up its contingency plans.
-Guideline M2E1-2-2-1 The IAIG pays particular attention to intra-group cash flows and their availability (e.g. from surpluses released from long-term funds or dividends from other subsidiaries) and whether it will be able to transfer these cash flows among its entities to cover any other anticipated liabilities as they fall due.
+The IAIG takes into account the impact of stress situations on intragroup transactions when drawing up its contingency plans.

+The IAIG should pay particular attention to intra-group cash flows and their availability (e.g. from surpluses released from long-term funds or dividends from other subsidiaries) and whether it will be able to transfer these cash flows among its entities to cover any other anticipated liabilities as they fall due.
 The IAIG outlines what management actions it would take to manage the potential cash flow implications of a stress scenario (e.g. reducing new business or cutting dividends).

-The IAIG's contingency planning also considers the distribution of capital in the IAIG after stress and the possibility that subsidiaries within the IAIG may require recapitalisation.
-Parameter M2E1-2-3 The IAIG reports all material intra-group transactions and exposures to the group-wide supervisor.
-Guideline M2E1-2-3-1 The requirement to report material intra-group transactions to the group-wide supervisor does not interfere with or replace reporting requirements set by supervisors at the entity level.
-Parameter M2E1-2-4 The IAIG maintains up-to-date business continuity plans (BCPs) in order to continue its operations in adverse operational circumstances.
+The IAIG's contingency planning should also consider the distribution of capital in the IAIG after stress and the possibility that subsidiaries within the IAIG may require recapitalisation.

+The IAIG maintains up-to-date business continuity plans (BCPs) in order to continue its operations in adverse operational circumstances.